- One of Africa’s fastest growing economies

 Mozambique is currently the largest exporter of power into South Africa, providing approximately 1,450MW via the HVDC transmission lines from the Cahora Bassa hydroelectric dam in the Tete Province.
 The country is becomingly an increasingly important power player in the region with peak demand growth of 15% in 2011 and 8% per annum expected going forward.

 The southern African region has a power capacity shortage, with a current shortfall of 6,000MW and an additional 1,500MW required per annum each year over the next 20 years.
 Although South Africa has the largest generation demand growth with an additional 40,000MW required by 2025.

 Planned transmission expansion projects in Mozambique could provide additional capacity to be transmitted across Mozambique, South Africa and the wider SADC region.
-The most advanced project is the Regional Transmission Backbone project, (the “STE Project”) which runs from Tete to Maputo and connects into South Africa with planned capacity up to 3,100MW.
+The most advanced project is the Regional Transmission Backbone project, (the “STE Project”) which will run from Tete to Maputo and connect into South Africa with planned capacity up to 3,100MW.

 Mozambique has resources of coal, titanium, natural gas, tantalum and graphite.
 Examples of resource development in the country include Vale’s US$1.3 billion Moatize coal mine, Rio Tinto's Benga coal mine, BHP Billiton Ltd’s US$2 billion Mozal aluminium smelter, Kenmare Resources PLC’s US$500 million Moma titanium minerals mine and Sasol Ltd’s US$1.2 billion gas pipeline project.
 In addition, the government has supported the development of the Cahora Bassa Dam, a substantial hydro-power facility, which is a source of energy for Mozambique and neighbouring countries, including South Africa and Zimbabwe.